Vi19Z/VI19Z/memory-store/README.md

 - To build and run the Docker containers, use the Docker and Docker Compose commands as specified in the `docker-compose.yml` file.
 - To execute the backup script, run `python backup.py` with the appropriate arguments as detailed in the `backup.py` file.

-This README provides a comprehensive guide to understanding and using the memory-store components within the julep project.
+This README provides a comprehensive guide to understanding and using the memory-store components within the VI19Z project.